peter-biz/RyanCompanyPNWmap/README.md

 The main "page file" is the page.tsx file, this is the file that will be rendered when you go to "http://localhost:3000".
 This project is in typescript, which is pretty similar to javascript.
 If you are not familiar with typescript, you can still write javascript code in the typescript files.

+# NOTE:
+When you push to the main branch, it will automaically deploy to the Vercel project an will be displayed publicly on https://www.pnwmap.app/

 # Features to add
 * ... the map
 * Geolocation to find the user's location (peter)